UNA BOULDER COUNTY CHAPTER

 housing, and safe and robust neighborhoods.

-Our support of this cause goes beyond a statement of concerns.
-We pledge that
+Our support of this cause goes beyond a statement of concern.

-the Boulder County Chapter of UNA will promote societal reforms, new laws, and policies that will move us towards a more equal and just society.
-Towards these
+We pledge that the Boulder County Chapter of UNA will promote societal reforms, new laws, and policies that will move us towards a more equal and just society.